Configuring and Using the Mail Scanner

 Setting Up Conditions and Actions

 A new condition is created by clicking first the Rules button and then Add scanner rule.
 You will first need to give the condition a name and set it active.
-Next you’ll need to select the appropriate email account’s folders, whose emails will be dealt with according to the condition(s) (see the picture below).
-Finally the actual condition(s) is(/are) created by clicking the Add rule button and determining an email field, operator and value.
+Next, you’ll need to select the appropriate email account folders, whose emails will be dealt with according to the condition(s) (see the picture below).
+The view may differ from the example picture since it depends on the folders of of the mailbox which is scanned.
+Finally, the actual condition(s) is(/are) created by clicking the Add rule button and determining an email field, operator, and value.
 The conditions can be grouped and ordered the same way as the conditions in the report generator and they can be either in AND or OR relations with each other.

 The rule should also include one or more actions.
 The actions are performed in the order they are added.
 You can add a new action by clicking the Add action button and selecting a suitable action from the following: